 How does the ASPRA technology work

-The air is led through the tube either by using a built in fan or by using the existing air flow in a ventilation shaft.
-In the first part of the tube, the air is exposed to an ionizer.
-The ions charge the particles (from particulate matter to gasses, emissions, VOC’s and microbiological contaminations) causing them to attach to a specially designed dirt collector.
+The air is led through the tube either by using a built in fan or by using the existing air flow in a ventilation shaft / system.
+In the first part of the tube, the air with all contaminants is exposed to an electrical field, which is responsible for charging airborne particles, causing them to attach to a specially designed static particle collector.
 What remains is purified, clean and healthy air.

-Charging the particles before catching them allows us to use a coarse collector instead of a dense filter.
-This way we use much less energy for pushing the air through the dirt collector while achieving high filter efficiency.
-Replacing the dirt collector is easy and can be performed by anyone.
+Charging the particles before catching them allows us to use an open structure collector instead of a dense filter.
+This way we use much less energy for pushing the air through the collector while achieving high filter efficiency.
+Replacing the collector is easy and can be performed by anyone.

 The difference between ASPRA and other air cleaners and ionizers

 Clean air is made possible by tackling the source, but also purifying the air.
 There are many different air purifiers on the market.
 These are often equipped with a standard filter.
 But there are also newer, efficient techniques, such as air cleaners with ionisation.
-We explain what the difference is and what you should pay attention to.
+We explain what the differences between the ASPRA and such techniques as well advice on what you should pay attention to.

 With a standard air purifier, a fan is used to start an air flow.
 The airflow is then passed through a filter in which air pollutants are captured and the air quality will improve.
 The smaller the particulate matter particles, the more dense filters should normally be to capture the (risk) particles.
 A point of attention is that the filters must be regularly cleaned / replaced.
 They are full and pollution is accumulating.
 The fan has to work harder and that results in more energy consumption, lower capacity and more noise.
 In addition, many filters are made of moisture-containing materials such as textiles or fibers, where bacteria can start to grow.